pdee/pdee/doc/commands-python-mode.rst

     If processing fails throw ProcessingError.
     """

-See available styles at `py-fill-paragraph' or var `py-docstring-style'
+See available styles at ‘py-fill-paragraph’ or var ‘py-docstring-style’

 py-fill-string-onetwo